 Once upon a time, mothers were far more likely to receive full or primary custody of children at the point of divorce.
 However, it’s no secret that children need the attentive involvement of fathers just as much as that of mothers, and Florida courts are increasingly more likely to take this into account when determining child custody.
 This has resulted in an increase in the frequency of joint custody, in which both parents share involvement in major decisions about a child’s life and well-being.

 If you are seeking joint custody in your divorce, The Virga Law Firm, P.A. is here to help.
-Contact us to speak to a family lawyer in Fort Walton Beach today.
+Contact us to speak to a lawyer today.

 Different Kinds of Joint Custody